 Fairtrade Fortnight 2018 runs from Monday 26 February to Sunday 11 March.

-We’ll add more events as they are confirmed.
-If you’re in the York area and holding an event during Fairtrade Fortnight please let us know and we’ll help promote it any way we can.
+If you’re in the York area and holding an event celebrating fair trade please let us know and we’ll help promote it any way we can.

 Calling all York Hairdressers

 We are especially keen to hear from businesses who are keen to support fair trade but aren’t sure where to start.
 Hairdressers in particular can support fair trade by offering Fairtrade refreshments to their customers.
 We have recently started a special listing for hairdressers on this website so if you are a hairdresser in the York area who already serves Fairtrade refreshments let us know and we’ll add you to our list and give you a promotional window sticker to show everyone in the city that you support fair trade in York.

 Newsflash: Fairtrade tea producers in Africa have reacted with concern to Sainsbury’s proposed new partnership model (“Fairly Traded”), saying it will bring about disempowerment.
 Rather than the development premium going straight to the producers, as happens with the Fairtrade Foundation, decisions about how it is used will be managed by the Sainsbury Foundation.
 You can read the producers’ open letter here.
 Please take a moment to message or email Sainsbury’s about their plans.